- Role-based, attribute-based, & just-in-time access to infrastructure

-- Executive sponsor - ultimately, this person must be able to answer as to why the organization is pursuing SOC 2.
+Ultimately, this person must be able to answer why the organization is pursuing SOC 2.
 This person must also be able to understand and continuously explain why, for example, next year's revenue depends on completing SOC 2.
 It will also help if this individual had some experience with risk management.
 If you have a particularly complex organization, your executive sponsor will have a lot of work to do.

-- Primary author - you need someone senior in the primary author position who can handle some quasi-legal technical writing.
-This person also needs to understand the business and operations, otherwise that person will be ineffective when interviewing other teams, thus slowing down your entire SOC 2 progress.
+You need someone senior in the primary author position who can handle some quasi-legal technical writing.
+This person also needs to understand the business and operations, otherwise, that person will be ineffective when interviewing other teams, thus slowing down your entire SOC 2 progress.

-- Legal - as you begin creating and refining policies, ask your legal team for input early in the process.
-They will also play an important part in working with your business partners and third party vendors when contracts need to be updated.
+As you begin creating and refining policies, ask your legal team for input early in the process.
+They will also play an important part in working with your business partners and third-party vendors when contracts need to be updated.
 Your legal team’s counsel and support of your audit will be an ongoing need even after the initial audit is finished, as you will continually tune your documentation year over year.